-Spring Recitals take place at a time of year when piano teachers are competing with soccer, lacrosse, dance, gymnastics, baseball… (take your pick)… making them feel like a desperate attempt at student preparation.
+Spring Piano Recitals take place at a time of year when piano teachers are competing with soccer, lacrosse, dance, gymnastics, baseball… (take your pick)… making them feel like a desperate attempt at student preparation.
 This is also the time of year when piano studio attendance is lowest and practice hours wane.
 The sun is out.
 It’s hard to compete with the sun.
 But, armed with the fresh and fun ideas below, your recital could become the talk of the town!

 Spring Piano Recitals Made Awesome